5/6/2025

 President, Products and Solutions Business

-Thanks, Jack.
-The Products and Solutions team delivered another quarter of strong operational execution, resulting in -over-year organic growth and the eighth consecutive quarter of -over-year gross margin expansion.
-Products and Solutions reported revenue growth of 5% -over-year and 6% organic growth, which excludes a 1% unfavorable impact from currency.
-Revenue grew across substantially all our sales channels due to both volume and mix, driven by customer demand for our new products and from price realization.
+Thanks, Jay.
+The products and solutions team delivered another quarter of strong operational execution resulting in year-over-year organic growth and the eighth consecutive quarter of year-over-year gross margin expansion.
+Products and solutions reported revenue growth of 5% year-over-year and 6% organic growth, which excludes a 1% unfavorable impact from currency.
+Revenue grew across substantially all our sales channels due to both volume and mix, driven by customer demand for our new products and from price realizations.
 Now let me walk through each of our primary channels.
-The HVAC channel achieved volume, mix, and price growth in the quarter, driven primarily by continued demand for our recently introduced, connected and non-connected, Honeywell-owned Focus Pro thermostats.
+The HVAC channel achieved volume, mix, and price growth in the quarter, driven primarily by continued demand for our recently introduced connected and non-connected Honeywell Home Focus Pro thermostats.
 A greater proportion of overall Focus Pro sales were from connected thermostats that were sold to a broader set of customers during the quarter.
 The electrical distribution channel was again strong in the first quarter.
 Revenues associated with our BRK branded safety products, which are sold to professionals, reached a record high, driven primarily by strong volumes and mix.
 We continue to see an increase in content per new home, and we see rising adoption with a broader set of customers beyond home builders, such as property managers.
 The retail channel continued to perform well in the first quarter, driven primarily by strong point of sales volumes.
-Revenue from the first alert safety products grew in the high single digits -over-year.
+Revenue from the first alert safety products grew in the high single digits year over year.
 The Focus Pro thermostat was launched to retail during the quarter, and sales related to the Focus Pro are expected to be a bigger contributor to the retail channel in the future.
-The OEM channel posted a second consecutive quarter of -over-year revenue growth, driven primarily by the sale of higher priced and more profitable units amidst an improving energy equipment market in both the Americas and EMEA.
-Revenue in the security channel was down -over-year, however the rate of -over-year decline is abating, as evidenced by security sales with one of our largest customers that were modestly up -over-year.
+The OEM channel posted a second consecutive quarter of year over year revenue growth, driven primarily by the sale of higher priced and more profitable units amidst an improving energy equipment market in both the Americas and EMEA.
+Revenue in the security channel was down year over year.
+However, the rate of year over year decline is abating, as evidenced by security sales with one of our largest customers that were modestly up year over year.
 Early sales of the new VISTA series that were sold in the quarter are trending positively.
-Gross margin for the quarter was 41.4%, up 190 basis points -over-year.
-This is the eighth consecutive quarter of -over-year gross margin expansion, driven by continued efficient utilization of our factories, supported by supply chain that we look to continuously improve, and from contributions from the sale of new products.
-We did absorb an immaterial amount of tariff related expense for products prior to the implementation of the USMCA tariff preference treatment.
+Gross margin for the quarter was 41.4%, up 190 basis points year over year.
+This is the eighth consecutive quarter of year over year gross margin expansion, driven by continued efficient utilization of our factories, supported by a supply chain that we look to continuously improve, and from contributions from the sale of new products.
+We did absorb an immaterial amount of tariff-related expense for products prior to the implementation of the USMCA tariff preference treatment.
 As Jay stated, approximately 98% of product and solutions goods sourced from Mexico and sold in the US are USMCA compliant, which are currently exempt from tariffs.
 We are excited to continue the cadence of new product introductions.
 In the quarter, we introduced the first alert smart smoke and carbon monoxide alarm in partnership with Google Nest.
 Our new connected alarm is compatible with Google Home app and was designed to seamlessly replace Google's expiring Nest Protect alarms.
-Google Nest passed the baton to Resideo to lead the future of smart home safety through continued innovation.
+Google Nest passed the baton to Resideo to lead the future of smart home safety through continued innovations.
 With feedback from our professional customers, we previewed our most advanced cameras and video analytics ever.
-The first alert CX4 camera series features ultra high definition cameras offering 4K sharpness and intelligent viewing capabilities.
-These cameras will target both the high end residential, as well as the small and medium sized business video surveillance markets.
-We have a number of market relevant products in the air and comfort, security and water categories scheduled for launch later in 2025.
-We are excited for our customers to realize the benefits and value of our forthcoming products, whilst building upon the demand momentum seen for our new product releases in the last six months.
-I am pleased with the go-forward direction of products and solutions, an accelerating cadence of new products alongside organic revenue growth and another consecutive quarter of year over year gross margin expansion.
+The First Alert CX4 camera series features ultra-high definition cameras offering 4K sharpness and intelligent viewing capabilities.
+These cameras will target both the high-end residential as well as the small and medium-sized business video surveillance market.
+We have a number of market-relevant products in the air and comfort, security, and water categories scheduled for launch later in 2025.
+We are excited for our customers to realize the benefits and value of our forthcoming products, while building upon the demand momentum seen for our new product releases in the last six months.
+I am pleased with the go-forward direction of products and solutions. an accelerating cadence of new products alongside organic revenue growth, and another consecutive quarter of year-over-year gross margin expansion.
 With that, let's turn the call over to Rob.

 speaker